SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshVirtualServiceVirtualServiceProvider.md

 ## SYNOPSIS
 Adds an AWS::AppMesh::VirtualService.VirtualServiceProvider resource property to the template.
-An object representing the provider for a virtual service.
+An object that represents the provider for a virtual service.

 ## SYNTAX